⚠️ We are currently updating our 2021/22 tax guidance across the website

 The existence of the PSA and the fact that banks and building societies do not deduct tax at source means the tax position for most people who have modest amounts of savings income is straightforward and delivers the right result in the majority of cases.
 However, it also means that other people may need to notify HMRC about their untaxed, taxable savings interest.

 HMRC use information provided to them directly by banks and building societies about any savings interest income you receive.
 They may use this to send you a bill at the end of the tax year (the P800 form) and/or to amend your tax code.
-But this will only be for accounts in the name of one individual.
-Where an account is in joint names, HMRC will not have any information they can use.
-So, if you have received interest on a joint account, you will need to tell HMRC separately.
+You should check the figure very carefully, as the amount can be incorrect.
+For example, the figures for joint accounts may not be reported correctly (especially if the account is not held in equal shares), estimated amounts from prior years may be rolled forward, or figures can even be duplicated.
+If you are unsure, you should contact HMRC to ask them for a breakdown.

 Please note that you should not assume that HMRC will have a similar source of information on all types of income – for example you always need to advise HMRC yourself if you have taxable dividend income.